Curves in the disc, the type B braid group, and the type B zigzag algebra: Introduction

-\cref{main theorem} is where we prove the remaining pieces of \cref{intromaintheorem}.
-We recall the $\cA(A_m)$-equivariant map $L_A$ that associates admissible complexes to curves as in \cite{KhoSei} and construct the type $B$ analogue map $L_B$ in a similar fashion.
-To show that $L_B$ is $\cA(B_n)$-equivariant and that the diagram in \cref{intromaintheorem} commutes, we will begin with the latter, which will allow us to derive the former.
+\cref{main theorem} is where we complete the full picture in \cref{fig: full picture} -- connecting the top and bottom rows.
+We recall the $\cA(A_{2n-1})$-equivariant map $L_A$ defined in \cite{KhoSei} and construct the analogous map $L_B$ for type $B$.
+This section also contains the proofs that $L_B$ is $\cA(B_n)$-equivariant and that the diagram in \cref{intromaintheorem} commutes, where the latter is the most technical proof of this paper.

-\cref{categorification hom rep} contains the decategorified version of the main theorem (see \cref{decat main theorem} for the corresponding diagram).
-Namely, just as the $\cA(A_m)$ action on $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$ categorifies the Burau representation (which can be described as a representation on the first homology of an explicit covering space of $\DA$), we show that the categorical action of $\cA(B_n)$ on $\Kom^b(\Ba_n$-$\text{p$_{r}$g$_{r}$mod})$ categorifies a representation on (a submodule of) the first homology of an explicit covering space of $\DB$.
+\cref{categorification hom rep} contains a ``decategorified'' version of the main theorem (see \cref{decat main theorem} for the corresponding diagram).
+Just as the $\cA(A_m)$ action on $\Kom^b(\Aa_m$-$\text{p$_{r}$g$_{r}$mod})$ categorifies the Burau representation (which can be described as a representation on the first homology of an explicit covering space of $\DA$), we show that the categorical action of $\cA(B_n)$ on $\Kom^b(\Ba_n$-$\text{p$_{r}$g$_{r}$mod})$ categorifies a representation on (a submodule of) the first homology of an explicit covering space of $\DB$.

-\cref{int num and hom} is where we relate the trigraded intersection numbers of (admissible) curves and the Poincar\'e polynomial of the homomorphism spaces of their corresponding complexes.
+In \cref{int num and hom}, we relate the trigraded intersection numbers of (admissible) curves to the Poincar\'e polynomial of the total Hom spaces of their corresponding complexes.